 - Parabens: Used as a preservative to give cosmetics and the like a longer shelf life.
 They are a toxic petrochemical derivative that are toxic if swallowed or inhaled and is also harmful in contact with the skin.
 Hmmm, let’s slather some of that on our armpits every day for years and see what happens.
 Let’s not!
 They are also implicated as endocrine disruptors because they act like estrogens.
 Check your personal care products people, parabens are in everything!

 - Talc: It is used as an anti-caking agent.
 Talc is classified as a carcinogen because it contains asbestiform fibers.
 If talc is listed on the label, there is no way of knowing whether or not it contains asbestiform fibers.
 Although asbestos-free talc has been widely used since the ’70’s it is not well regulated so it’s best to stay away

 - Propylene Glycol: Gives deodorant that glide when you apply it.
 It is also known as Antifreeze!
 NIOSH says it is a neurotoxin and may cause kidney or liver damage.
 The EPA says it’s not fully investigated for carcinogenic potential.

-After all that toxic mess, I decided to just make my own.
+After all that toxic mess, I decided to just make my own Non-toxic Citrus Homemade Deodorant.
 But, I wanted it to smell good.
-I looked through my essential oils and chose lemon oil because it’s touted for its revitalizing and uplifting properties.
-Lemon oil also drains out nervous tension, anxiety, exhaustion, and fatigue.
+I looked through my essential oils and chose lemon oil because it’s touted for its uplifting properties.

-- Use as needed.
+- Use Non-toxic Citrus Homemade Deodorant as needed.
 The smell is very refreshing and I can honestly say that I have never had a better working deodorant!